DigiBP/AS24TeamPulse/README.md

 # AS-IS Process 🚩

 The current process is very time-consuming for the administrative assistant.
 For each invoice, he or she has to check if the client is a customer and if the drug has a valid GTIN number.
-And finally, they have to do a risk assessment based on a comparison with the official 'Spezialitätenliste,' which doesn't currently have an API interface.
+And finally, they have to do a risk assessment based on a comparison with the official 'Spezialitätenliste,' which doesn't currently have an API.

 ## Roles 🎭